slacgismo/gismo-cloud-deploy/gismoclouddeploy/services/client/README.md

 1. Check the reuslts from saved file on the AWS S3 bucket.
 Developers can define the save file's configuration such as `saved_bucket`, `saved__target_path` and `saved__target_filename` in `config.yaml`.
 2. Check logs files.
-   Developers can check the log information from `Kibana`.
+   Developers can check the log information from `Kibana` in EKS by following Link.
    The Kiana URL: <>
 3. Monitoring the services.
-   Developers can monitor the kubernetes performance by unsing `Prometheus` monitoring service with `Grafana` UI.
+   Developers can monitor the kubernetes performance by unsing `Prometheus` monitoring service with `Grafana` UI in EKS by following Link.
    The Grafana URL: <>
    Username: `admin`
    Password: `prom-operation`